 Beginning on June 23, the two leaders met intermittently for three days at Hollybush Mansion.
 Situated on the rolling, tree-studded grounds of the campus, the 22-room gingerbread brownstone built in 1850 was then being used as the home of the college president.
 It turned out to be a good choice.
 Johnson liked its homey atmosphere which complemented his unpretentious style.
 (He was also delighted to learn that two other presidents—Theodore Roosevelt and William Howard Taft—had once visited the mansion.)
 Kosygin admired it too, saying to Johnson as he stepped out of his limousine, “You chose a nice place.”

 Although no formal agreement was signed, Johnson declared the summit meeting a success, dubbing the constructive discussions as the “Spirit of Hollybush.”
 On that positive note the two sides parted company, for the Soviet delegation had to depart promptly at 5:45 PM so the helicopter taking them back to New York could avoid thunderstorms in the area.

 Indeed, the cold spring in 1967 had turned into a long, hot summer, for in addition to the searing heat, race riots were setting many U.S. cities ablaze.2 And there were other social forces playing out as well.
 The world was shrinking.
 A few hours after the summit ended on Sunday evening, four-hundred million people watched “Our World,” the first worldwide satellite telecast.
 The live TV show featured the debut of the Beatles’ song “All You Need is Love.”
 It was also at about this time that 100,000 people converged on the Haight-Ashbury district of San Francisco, fomenting a cultural and political rebellion called the “Summer of Love.”
-In the end, neither the “Smalltown Summit” (as the press christened the summit meeting), nor the youthful goings-on in the Bay Area, changed the direction of the Vietnam War.
+In the end, neither the “Smalltown Summit” (as the press christened the meeting), nor the youthful goings-on in the Bay Area, changed the direction of the Vietnam War.
 In July, General William Westmoreland requested 200,000 more troops in addition to the 475,000 soldiers already authorized for Vietnam.
-Having found no way out during his discussions with the Soviets in Glassboro, President Johnson agreed to deploy another 45,000 reinforcements.
+Having found no way out during his talks with the Soviets in Glassboro, President Johnson agreed to deploy another 45,000 reinforcements.